 We can easily be influenced by others when we are in a group.
 Sometimes it is easier to give in to the majority rather than to stand your ground.

-Conformity bias is a type of survival mode in a work environment in that fitting in can often feel the best option.
+Conformity bias is a type of survival mode in a work environment in that fitting in can often feel like the best option.

 Recommendation: If you manage a team, a great option can be to ask each team member to submit their views individually such as by email.
 You can then assess each view with less likelihood of conformity bias than can otherwise exist in group discussions.